For urgent consular assistance call

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

-If you're not insured, you may have to pay many 1000s of dollars up-front for medical care.
-Most health care providers in Samoa expect cash payment before carrying out any treatment.
+If you're not insured, you may have to pay many thousands of dollars up-front for medical care or evacuation.
+Most health care providers in Samoa expect cash payment before carrying out any treatment, and options for treatment in-country are very limited.

 Confirm: